blockattack/blockattack-game/README.md

 ## Screen shot
 ![Block Attack - Rise of the Blocks](https://blockattack.github.io/images/screenshots/blockattack-2.3.0-3.png "Screen shot")

+## Supported OS

+### Linux
+Recent Linux version.
+Target is all current Ubuntu Desktop LTS versions (up to 5 years).

+### Windoes
+Target is all official supported versions of windows for x86-64 that allows manually installed software.
+Currently Windows 10+.

 ## Dependencies
 * A version of g++ with C++11 support.
 Tested on g++-4.9
 * libSDL2